assafelovic/gpt-researcher/README.md

 - **update:** if you are having issues with weasyprint, please visit their website and follow the installation instructions: https://doc.courtbouillon.org/weasyprint/stable/first_steps.html

-## 🛡 Disclaimer

-This project, GPT Researcher, is an experimental application and is provided "as-is" without any warranty, express or implied.
-We are sharing codes for academic purposes under the Apache 2.0 license.
-Nothing herein is academic advice, and NOT a recommendation to use in academic or research papers.

-Our view on unbiased research claims:
-1. The whole point of our scraping system is to reduce incorrect fact.
-How?
-The more sites we scrape the less chances of incorrect data.
-We are scraping 20 per research, the chances that they are all wrong is extremely low.
-2. We do not aim to eliminate biases; we aim to reduce it as much as possible. **We are here as a community to figure out the most effective human/llm interactions.**
-3. In research, people also tend towards biases as most have already opinions on the topics they research about.
-This tool scrapes many opinions and will evenly explain diverse views that a biased person would never have read.

-**Please note that the use of the GPT-4 language model can be expensive due to its token usage.** By utilizing this project, you acknowledge that you are responsible for monitoring and managing your own token usage and the associated costs.
-It is highly recommended to check your OpenAI API usage regularly and set up any necessary limits or alerts to prevent unexpected charges.

 ## 🔧 Troubleshooting
 We're constantly working to provide a more stable version.
 In the meantime, see here for known issues: